Wisconsin driver’s ed grant OPEN — apply NOW!

 • ✅ At least 16 years old.

-• ✅ Held temps for 6+ months.
+• ✅ Held temps for 6 or more months.

-• ✅ 50 supervised hours, 10 at night.
+• ✅ 50 supervised hours, including 10 at night.

 • ✅ Driver’s ed completed and on file.

-If you can answer “yes” to all of these, your teen is likely ready to look at road test dates.
+If you can answer “yes” to all of these, your teen is likely ready to look at Wisconsin road test dates.

 Driver education